sanlor/Barkley2_Godot/devlog/README.md

 The font reminds me a big if the Terranigma font: https://www.spriters-resource.com/snes/terranigma/sheet/35455/

 My Border() Script is half baked.
 Need to fix it soon to write dialog.

+24/06/24
+Uploaded the original code to github and done some documentation,